tytydraco/yessleep/out/Ladybug.md

 “I saw you with him,” she yelled.
 “Meet him again, and I’ll destroy you.”

-Before I could react, she yanked my hair so hard my neck twisted.
+Before I could react, she pulled my hair so hard my neck twisted.
 Then, in front of everyone, she spat her gum in my face.
-Her friends laughed, and rage exploded in me.
+Her friends laughed, and rage took over me.

 I try to push her off me, even if she was heavy.